-Storage for all relevant measurement data, plus information n the configuration of a measurment application, is provided in a central file.
+Storage for all relevant measurement data, plus information n the configuration of a measurement application, is provided in a central file.
 Stored data includes material properties and the size and shape of the specimen, plus measurement, display and evaluation settings.
 Configurable dialogues can assist the operator and help error-proof a variety of thickness measurement tasks.

-Users can view measurement data statistics including charateristic statistical values such as mean, standrd deviation and confidence interval at the push of a button.
+Users can view measurement data statistics including characteristic statistical values such as mean, standard deviation and confidence interval at the push of a button.
 Data can also be displayed graphically.
 Sum frequency diagrams and histrograms, for example, provide easily seen indications of potential systemic influences in measurement series.
 Graphical data presentation also enables rapid evaluation of production processes and differences between various shipment during incoming inspection, Fischer says.

 An overview of decorative and hard chromium electroplating processes.

 A primer on this inexpensive and highly efficient process.